musikele/musikele.github.io/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 I will not go through installing the go compiler, _Go figure out_ by yourself.
 But this hello world may give you (and me) a sense of what's going on here.

+## On the educative task of explaining Hello World

+When I was at university my Java teacher asked students to write the best-possible explanation of Java's Hello World, that would win a Java book (Java 1.4, I'm that old).
+So I wrote a 4 pages essay explaining _everything_ (keywords, exceptions...) and yes, I own that book now :)

+This "exercise" is really valid and I encourage everyone to do it.
+You will do a lot of research to explain tiny details that usually do not seem to have much importance.
+So, for example, it took me 4-5 hours to write this article.
+The outcome is that I feel confident of what I learned.

 ## Things you should know before we write some code

 **Go is a compiled programming language**.
 This means that, to run your program, you first need to compile it using the `go` executable.